yusha-byte/mohdhusainyusha/README.md

-### AI-Powered Resume and Cover Letter Generator Developed By Jillani SoftTech 😎
+### AI-Powered Resume and Cover Letter Generator Developed By Mohd Husain Yusha
 This repository hosts the AI-Powered Resume and Cover Letter Generator, a cutting-edge tool developed by **Jillani SoftTech** and spearheaded by our Sr.Data Scientist and ML Engineer, M.G.Jillani Mughal.
 The application leverages machine learning and natural language processing techniques to assist users in creating tailored resumes and cover letters.

 # Features